Wang Zongfang and Wang Zongwei: Guangchang County

 Within three hours, two circular blockades were formed around Ganjiang Forest Farm, with a circumference of 30 kilometres.
 By 1:00 of 14 September, a third circle with a circumference of 171 km was established.
 Overnight, Wang Zhaorong (a member of the Standing Committee of the Jiangxi Provincial Party Committee and Secretary of the Political and Legal Affairs Commission), Shen Zhongxiang (Deputy Commander of the Provincial Military Region) and Sun Shusen (Director of the Provincial Public Security Department and Political Commissar of the Armed Police Force), were directed to Guangchang city to direct the search effort with various county party leaders.
 The same day, all males aged 18 to 45 in the counties of Guangchang, Nanfeng, Ningdu, and Shicheng, as well as Jianning of neighbouring Fujian, were conscripted to take part in the search alongside each county's security bureau, under the command of Nanchang Security Bureau director Wang Weicheng and deputy director Yang Xilin.
 A total of around 50,000 people participated in the search effort, mostly military, police and militia.
-The collaborative search included around 25,000 People's Armed Police, (Note: Commonly misreported as People's Liberation Army) 25,000 militiamen, and 600 to 700 Public Security officers.
+The collaborative search included around 25,000 People's Armed Police, (Note: Commonly misreported as People's Liberation Army) including some from Fuzhou and Ganzhou, 25,000 militiamen, and 600 to 700 Public Security officers.

 Fourteen sniffer dogs, trained on the scent of one of Wang Zongwei's discarded shoes, were sent in by Ningdu County Public Security Bureau..
 Thirteen of them were recalled by the end of the first day due to exhaustion, with one of the dogs dying from dehydration while being carried out of the mountains.
 The remainder of the K-9 unit, German Shepherd Wei Nan and his handler Xie Zhusheng, never picked up a trail during the first five days.
 At least one PLA helicopter was called in to fly over the area to aid in the search.
 The MPS issued a direct order to Jiangxi Provincial Security Bureau, stating, "Make every effort to encircle and annihilate "Er Wang" in Guangchang and eliminate this threat to the people!" ("尽一切努力，将‘二王’围歼在广昌，为民除害！").